List of Marvel Comics characters: M: Mad Jim Jaspers

-Unmatched in power by any other being, with any potential threats ruthlessly destroyed by the Fury, Jaspers adopted the persona of Mad Jim Jaspers, a bank robber and crook paying homage to the Mad Hatter from Alice in Wonderland as well as continuing the Lewis Carroll book theme with his own bank robbing crew, the Crazy Gang.
-It was around this time that the Omniversal Guardian Merlyn, became aware of not just this reality's version of Jaspers' danger to the multiverse but the Jim Jaspers of the 616 reality who Merlyn realized possessed even greater reality warping power.
-Merlyn would teleport one of the few remaining superheroes of Earth-238, Captain UK Linda McQuillan, to the 616 designated reality.
-Importantly he would also do so whilst she was being observed by the deadly cybiote the Fury.
-The Earth of 238 would fall into disarray due to the mad machinations and reality warping of Jaspers.
-It had become known as a crooked earth.
-Of similar concern was that the Jaspers of 616 had begun his political ascension, a worrying sign of things to come.
+In the reality of Earth-238, James Jaspers, a British politician and mutant with powerful reality-warping abilities, uses the robot Fury and an advanced technologically equipped military task force, known as the Status Crew to eliminate mutants and super-powered beings.
+Unmatched in power by any other being, with any potential threats destroyed by Fury, Jaspers adopts the persona of Mad Jim Jaspers, a bank robber and crook paying homage to the Mad Hatter.
+It was around this time that the Omniversal Guardian Merlyn, became aware of not just this reality's version of Jaspers' danger to the multiverse but the Jim Jaspers of the Earth-616 reality, who Merlyn realized possessed even greater powers.
+Merlyn teleports one of the few remaining superheroes of Earth-238, Linda McQuillan, to Earth-616.

-Upon returning to mainstream reality/616, Captain Britain found that another Sir James Jaspers was leading an anti-superhero campaign, with the aid of Henry Peter Gyrich and Sebastian Shaw, members of the Hellfire Club.

-Jaspers managed to win a landslide general election victory on his anti-superhero platform and became Prime Minister of Britain.
-Events began to mirror those of Earth-238 and Jaspers unleashed the force of the Jaspers Warp upon London, causing much chaos and devastation.
-However, Jaspers found himself under attack from the reality-hopping Fury, and the two engage in a large-scale reality-warping battle in which Jaspers was ultimately killed by the Fury who teleported him outside the universe, where he would have no reality to control and thus be rendered powerless.
+The Jaspers of Earth-616 wins a landslide general election victory on an anti-superhero platform and becomes Prime Minister of Britain.
+Events begins to mirror those of Earth-238 as Jaspers unleashes the force of the Jaspers Warp upon London, causing much chaos and devastation.
+However, Jaspers is attacked by a reality-hopping Fury, who teleports him outside the universe.
+There, he would have no reality to control and thus be rendered powerless.

-Mad Stinker

-Mad Stinker is an anthropomorphic skunk and animal version of Mad Thinker.